rou94n/rou94n/README.md

-im gonna make this into something ok
+im gonna make this into something soon ok thx